wsular/2015-iaqcc-home-daq/README.md

     > This repository is not comprehensive (yet).

+> **Rebase notice:** this repo was rebased on 2015-08-19 to remove PII.
+> Fetch and rebase as necessary.

 This repository covers the data acquisition systems deployed during intensive, relatively brief in-home measurement campaigns.
 The wireless sensor network (CO2/T/P/RH) is hosted [in a separate repository][1].